 Unfortunately Australian Governments had dropped the ball on regulating the industry.
 They had weak rules and made minimal compliance effort.
 We pressed NSW, Victoria and Queensland to get tough on the industry.
 Over the last year we have seen new laws come into operation and hundreds of inspections by environment protection, local council and fire safety officers (and many fines and clean up orders).

-We have also produced “Tyre Life, a comprehensive guide to managing Australian tyres’, the most thorough report on used tyre stewardship yet.
-It sets the standards the community and the environment deserve (you can find it at www.tyrelife.org.au).
+We have also produced "Tyre Life, a comprehensive guide to managing Australian tyres", the most thorough report on used tyre stewardship yet and you can download it for free.
+You can also buy the hard copy book from Boomerang Alliance online shop.
+It sets the standards the community and the environment deserve.

 It’s been a great success so far, but over coming years we’ll continue to watchdog the industry, regulators and Tyre Stewardship Australia.